 Schrodinger Equation is a mathematical expression which describes the change of a physical quantity over time in which the quantum effects like wave-particle duality are significant.
 The Schrodinger Equation has two forms the time-dependent Schrodinger Equation and the time-independent Schrodinger Equation.
 The time-dependent Schrodinger Wave Equation derivation is provided here so that students can learn the concept more effectively.

-Questions related to the derivation of Schrodinger Wave Equation is one of the most commonly asked questions in board exams and various competitive exams.
-The derivation of Schrodinger Wave Equation is given below in such a way that students understand the concept in an interesting and easy manner.
+Questions related to the derivation of the Schrodinger Wave Equation is one of the most commonly asked questions in board exams and various competitive exams.
+The derivation of the Schrodinger Wave Equation is given below in such a way that students understand the concept in an interesting and easy manner.

 Schrodinger Wave Equation Derivation (Time-Dependent)